U.S. journalist killed in Ukraine was known for his ‘innate humanity and empathy’

 Renaud grew up in Arkansas and began his career his career covering the 9/11 terrorist attacks and the war in Afghanistan, according to the Nieman Foundation for Journalism at Harvard University, where he was a fellow in 2019.

-Ann Marie Lipinski, a curator at the Nieman Foundation, described him as a “gifted and kind” and whose work “was infused with humanity.”
+Ann Marie Lipinski, a curator at the Nieman Foundation, described him as “gifted and kind” and said “his work was infused with humanity.”

-“He was killed today outside Kiev and the world and journalism are lesser for it,” she wrote on Twitter on Sunday.
+“He was killed today outside Kiev, and the world and journalism are lesser for it,” she wrote on Twitter on Sunday.
 “We are heartsick.”

 Cliff Levy, deputy managing editor at the New York Times, wrote on Twitter that “brave journalists like Brent take tremendous risks to bear witness and to tell the world about the devastation and suffering caused by Russia’s invasion of Ukraine.”